Best smart speaker 2023

 Reasons to avoid

-Like most Sonos speakers, the Sonos One offers audiophile quality sound at a compelling price.
-In particular, the One punches above its weight class, considering its relatively small size at less than four pounds.
+Like most Sonos speakers, the Sonos Era 100 offers audiophile-quality sound at a compelling price.
+While $250 isn't cheap, for the quality and features, it is a good value.
+In particular, the Era 100 punches above its weight class in sound output, considering its relatively small size.
 This allows the device to fit in just about any space, from a bookshelf to a fireplace mantel, to your kitchen counter.

-The One packs two Class-D digital amplifiers, one tweeter, and one mid-woofer in that small-ish frame.
+The Era 100 packs three Class-D digital amplifiers, two tweeters, and one mid-woofer in that small-ish frame.
 You can combine it with other Sonos devices in multi-device groups, or you can create a stereo pair.
-The device has a far-field microphone array to enable it (and whatever smart assistant you use) to hear your commands from across the room, and there is also a physical mute switch for when you don't want it to hear you.
+The device has a far-field microphone array to enable it to hear your commands from across the room, and there is also a physical mute switch for when you don't want it to hear you.

-We love the Sonos One (and the family of Sonos products in general) because it's as platform-agnostic as possible when working with the widest range of content providers and smart voice assistants.
-As a result, Sonos speakers support more music services than Amazon or Google/Nest and work with Google Assistant, Alex, and AirPlay 2.
-You can also control the One and any other Sonos speakers you may have through the Sonos app.
+What's great about the Sonos Era 100 (and the family of Sonos products in general) is that it's as platform-agnostic as possible when working with popular smart voice assistants and the widest range of content providers.
+As a result, Sonos speakers support more music services than Amazon or Google/Nest and work with Alexa and AirPlay 2.
+You can also control the Era 100 and any other Sonos speakers you may have through the Sonos app.

-The biggest downside to the Sonos One is that it does not support Bluetooth playback, and you can't use these speakers to stream TV audio unless you have an Apple TV and use AirPlay 2.
+The biggest downside to the Sonos Era 100 is that it does not support Google Assistant.
+It also isn't water resistant, so you won't want to leave it outside by the pool.
 While it puts out a strong sound, it can't quite compete with bigger, more room-filling devices like the Echo Studio.

 Best Alexa speaker